 The ideal time that I would prefer to write is early in the morning with a refreshing cup of tea and some delicious bakery biscuits accompanied by the fragrance of incense sticks.
 My mind is fresh and I being a partial panster kind of writer, this time is like the most creative and productive time in my entire day when I am at my peak.
 Early morning is when words and ideas flow to me like a torrent and I don’t have housework and kids to attend to, run errands, or answer the endless doubts of my domestic help.
 But the life of a mother comes in the way.
 I can only take up the morning slot best during school spring and winter breaks.
 And I have managed to produce many of major first drafts or second revised versions of my books during those times by using this slot.

 It is only after 7:30 am, when the children go to school, that I get free.
-So after catching up with some house work, cooking, exercise, bath and a quick breakfast which might be either roti-sabji (Indian bread and vegetable curry) or bread toast with eggs or again eggs with oats khicdi.
+So after catching up with some housework, cooking, exercise, bath and a quick breakfast which might be either roti-sabji (Indian bread and vegetable curry) or bread toast with eggs or again eggs with oats khicdi.
 I sit on my table at around 9:30 am approximately.
 Of course this is on the days I have domestic help; otherwise cooking, cleaning and housework can stretch up to 11:00 to 11:30 or even later.
 At the place we stay in India we really need to rely a lot on stored water due to unavailability of running tap water.
-Hence house work and cooking tends to be tedious, tiring and hugely time consuming.
+Hence housework and cooking tend to be tedious, tiring and hugely time-consuming.
 Like for example the washing machine too needs to be loaded with water manually and by hand as running tap water is never available.

 Do let me know your writing schedule, challenges as a writer and inspiration that keeps you going.